Skip to main content Skip to navigation

 Your career

-History Master’s graduates have pursued careers in the civil service, NGOs, education, law and in a range of research roles across the private sector.
+A postgraduate degree in History provides you with the skills and knowledge to embark on a range of career paths.
+History Master’s graduates have pursued careers in academia, the civil service, NGOs, education, law and in a range of research roles across the private sector.

 Our department has a dedicated professionally qualified Senior Careers Consultant offering impartial advice and guidance together with workshops and events throughout the year.
 Previous examples of workshops and events include: